Skip to content

 • The apply method can be used to concatenate SQL fragments containing database functions.

-• The dynamic input parameters params correspond to the {index} parts inside applySql, which eliminates the risk of SQL injection.
-If parameters are directly concatenated into the SQL, there is a risk of SQL injection, so avoid dynamically passing parameters from the frontend and directly referencing them in SQL.
+• The dynamic input parameters in params correspond to the {index} parts inside the applySql, which eliminates SQL injection risk.
+If you directly concatenate parameters into the SQL, there is a risk of SQL injection.
+Therefore, you should avoid having SQL dynamically passed from frontend parameters and directly referenced.

-• When using the apply method, ensure that the applySql parameter is a valid SQL fragment and that the params parameters correctly replace the placeholders.
+• When using the apply method, ensure the applySql parameter is a valid SQL fragment and that the params parameter correctly replaces the placeholders.

-• The condition parameter controls whether the SQL fragment is applied, allowing you to dynamically add query conditions based on certain criteria.
+• The condition parameter controls whether to apply this SQL fragment, allowing you to dynamically add query conditions based on certain criteria.

 last

-The last method is one of the advanced query-building methods in MyBatis-Plus, allowing you to directly append an SQL fragment at the end of a query without being affected by MyBatis-Plus’s query optimization rules.
-This method should be used with caution, as it may bypass MyBatis-Plus’s query optimizations.
+The last method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It allows you to directly append an SQL fragment to the end of a query, bypassing MyBatis-Plus’s query optimization rules.
+Use this method with caution, as it may circumvent MyBatis-Plus’s query optimization.

 Scope of Use